onkeltoob/expandableText/README.md

 expandableText
 ==============

-Display additional text for elements on mouse click
+This plugin provides functionality to display additional text for a given element taken from one of its data-attributes.